-Nominations open Oct.
-1 for 2021 Distinguished Artist Award.
+Nominations are now open for 2021 Distinguished Artist Award.

 We welcome public nominations of artists who meet the Distinguished Artist Award criteria.
 Artists can nominate themselves.
 An application package from the artist is not necessary to receive this award.
 Nominations are open October 1 through December 15, 2020, for the 2021 award.
 Go here to nominate someone for the 2021 Distinguished Artist Award.